YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 you develop and generate documentation.
 In this module, we'll introduce you to the commands.

-In this module, we will be covering some of the more commonly used Mojito CLI commands to create an application, a mojit, and then run our application.
+We will be covering some of the more commonly used Mojito CLI commands to create an application, a mojit, and then run our application.
 In addition, we'll learn how to use the utility to sanitize code, and run tests.
 Our lesson